 Russia shares its borders with a total of 16 different nations; this produces a wide range of culture, cuisine, holidays, and climates for ESL teachers to enjoy.
-Monthly ESL teaching salaries range from 18,800 RUB to 85,000 RUB.
+Monthly ESL teaching salaries range from 25,000 RUB to 100,000 RUB.
 The ESL market has increased somewhat over the last few years, however the cost of living is still quite high.
 This means that teaching in Russia is not as profitable as teaching in other ESL markets; however, with some careful budgeting, a Russian teaching salary is enough to pay the bills and properly experience what the country has to offer.

 Many schools offer to pay for a portion or sometimes all of their teachers' accommodations as part of their contract; however, some expect their ESL teachers to pay these expenses out of pocket.
 Usually, teachers who have their apartments provided for them are asked to share their living space with another ESL teacher.
 This is a great way for an ESL teacher to learn about their new home and meet some new friends.

-Depending on the job, ESL teachers can have some or all of their airfare paid for, but many will need to pay for their own transportation to Russia.
+Depending on the job, ESL teachers may have some or all of their airfare paid for, but many will need to pay for their own transportation to Russia.
 Regardless of whether or not airfare is included in a contract, teachers will usually be responsible for the initial purchase of their plane ticket.

 In addition to researching airline travel, it is also important to plan for and make any needed land-travel arrangements for when you arrive on Russian soil ahead of time.